Your Right Under Section 489 BGB

 Legal Notice

-The information on this page is for general information purposes only and does not constitute financial advice.
-The calculation examples are simplified and for illustration.
-Your actual savings depend on the specific conditions of your loan agreement.
-For binding information, please consult a licensed financial advisor or the lending bank directly.
-Last updated: February 2026.
+The information on this page is for general guidance only and does not constitute financial or legal advice.
+The calculation examples use simplified assumptions for illustration purposes.
+Your actual savings will depend on the specific conditions in your loan agreement.
+For binding advice, consult a licensed financial advisor (Finanzberater) or speak directly with your bank.
+Last updated: March 2026.